k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/06_catalog_versioning.md

 ## Version View

 By default, the Catalog application displays the latest available version.
-To view any version, open the version's drop-down list and click a version number:
+To switch to any earlier version, open the version's drop-down list and click a version number:

 <img src="../images/versions.png" style="zoom:85%;" />